PaulaHarrison2/Coding-Portfolio/README.md

 ## Fun Facts
 On a personal note, as I mentioned earlier, I live off-grid in Spain, which has truly honed my skills.
 Achieving virtual self-sufficiency, I've mastered the art of constructing stone walls, built a swimming pool, and even wired my house to harness electricity from our solar panels.

+## My Oscar Finale
+And finally the thanks.
+I would like to thank [CodeFirstGirls](https://codefirstgirls.org.uk/) for this great opportunity, my instructors for their support and patience, my classmates for their hearts, medals, claps and star emojis and [@Commercetools.com](https://github.com/commercetools) for sponsoring the course.

+But most importantly my husband.
+The man that has put food and drink in front of me for the last 8 weeks.
+The man that has convinced me I can do this when I struggled, and the man that has done all of this with barely a grunt of thanks in return. 💖